-Abstract for the 2017 HEI Annual Conference
+Abstract for the 2018 HEI Annual Conference

 Air Pollution, Autism spectrum disorders, and brain imaging in CHildren among Europe – the APACHE project

-Aim.
-The overall objective of the APACHE Project is i) to assess the association between prenatal air pollution exposure at different time windows and the development of ASD and ii) to assess the association between prenatal and postnatal air pollution exposure at different time windows and brain structural and functional changes in children.
+Background.
+We aim to investigate i) the association between prenatal air pollution exposure at different time windows and the development of autism spectrum disorders (ASD) and ii) the association between prenatal and postnatal air pollution exposure at different time windows and brain structural and functional changes in children.

-Poster by Guxens, 2017 HEI Annual Conference
+Poster by Guxens et al., 2018 Annual Conference